Chapter 2 of 9

 "People will sleep in a stranger's home."

 Another behavioral assumption.
 They validated this with ugly photos and spreadsheets before investing in professional photography or elaborate booking systems.
+Their first test during a design conference in San Francisco proved the concept: three guests, three air mattresses, and breakfast.
+Total infrastructure investment: zero dollars.
+Total validated learning: priceless.

 Exercise: Find Your Leap of Faith